jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

     - -2: She can conjure up any Nevron
     - -4: She is known to have the unique ability of "painting over" other's creations.
 Modeled as exile with Nevron clone copy.
     - -10: She is a shrewd manipulator
+ - 26/11/2025: Made her -2 loyalty only tutor up Nevron creatures, so that Clea's Chromatic Mastery acutally does something unique (tutor up any Nevron card, not just creatures)

 ## Closure